Who would ever leave more savings for less? I would, and you should too, but for good reason.

 The goal, one would think and I would usually agree, is to then find the maximum rebate per purchase and build an account at that site.
 Let’s look at some examples.
 TopCashBack often has better rates and double offers, here is a limited offer for double the rebate on Accor Hotels.

 Here is one from Ebates for Accor as well, but this at the normal rate of 5%.

 And now one from FatWallet.

-With that kind of disparity, it is a simple decision right?
-Go for TopCashBack and get 10% of your purchased stored in your account for later when the commission is actually paid out.
-Not necessarily, but I will explain in just a moment.
+With that kind of disparity, it’s a simple decision, right?
+Go for TopCashBack and get 10% of your purchased stored in your account for later when the commission is paid out.
+Not necessarily.

 For some retailers, there will be a variable rate, allowing better commissions for higher margin items, and lower commissions for those that have slim margins.
-Expedia for exmaple, will pay different rates for different prodcuts.
-Here, the disparities are a bit less.
+Expedia, for example, will pay varied rates for different products.
+Here, the disparities are a bit less dramatic.

 And here is a line from my actual payout for an airline ticket on FatWallet.com.

 In my experience, there is no question that TopCashBack has the best rates.
 The issue is their shocking customer service.
 After living in Britain for three years (and loving it) there is one portion of the society that remains lacking – customer service.
 Retail shops close 15 minutes before the time posted outside (US ones often allow you a few minutes after close to finish a purchase), restaurants tend to have poor service by servers who are paid much better than their US counterparts, and don’t depend on a tips left by patrons to survive.
 Hold times, sending complaints and requests by mail, and the list goes on and on.
 The reason why I rant here is because my experience with TopCashBack which is clearly a UK company with both US and UK websites has been appalling.